genestack/sdk/docs/source/index.rst

-Welcome to pyhton SDK's documentation
+Welcome to python SDK's documentation
 =====================================